 There are a lot of fishermen on the East Coast who target striped bass.
 One of the most sought-after fish in North America.
 These predators have all the ideal traits of a sports fish, being aggressive, powerful, and beautiful.
 Although striped bass spends most of their lives in salt water, they will migrate to freshwater during spawning seasons.

 Striper spawning in the Chesapeake Bay concerns ecologists who worry about the effects of pollution on the bay’s ecosystem.
 Several states have ended trophy Striper seasons as a precaution to save the species from being listed as critically endangered due to overfishing.
-By imposing these restrictions, it is believed that the striper population will recover and return to its once-abundant numbers.
+By imposing these restrictions, the striper population is believed to recover and return to its once-abundant numbers.

 The striped bass range across the mid-Atlantic off the Carolina coast north towards Canada.
 Striped bass has also appeared in San Rafael Bay.

 In these saltwater environments, striped bass migrates in freshwater rivers for spawning.
-On the eastern coast Chesapeake Bay water basin and Hudson River host the largest numbers of spawning Stripe Bass.
+On the eastern coast Chesapeake Bay water basin and Hudson River host the most significant numbers of spawning Stripe Bass.

 Western California near the Sacramento River also hosts spawning grounds for striped bass.